se.plan#

 se.plan allows users to impose constraints that limit restoration to only those sites they view as suitable, in view of ecological and socioeconomic risks.
 It groups the constraints into four categories:

-• Biophysical (5 constraints): elevation, slope, annual rainfall, baseline water stress, terrestrial ecoregion
+• Biophysical, including elevation, slope, annual rainfall, baseline water stress and terrestrial ecoregion;

-• Forest change (3 constraints): deforestation rate, climate risk, natural regeneration variability
+• Forest change, including deforestation rate, climate risk and natural regeneration variability; and

-• Socio-economic constraints (6 constraints): protected areas, population density, declining population, property rights protection, accessibility to cities
+• Socioeconomic, including protected areas, population density, declining population, property rights protection, and accessibility to cities.

 Customization#

-Every Constraints, Costs and Indicators are based on layers provided within the tools.
-These layer may not be covering the AOI selected by the user or provide less accurate/updated data than the National datasets available.
-To allow user to improve the quality of the analysis se.plan provides the possiblity of replacing these datasets by any layer available with Google Earth Engine.
+Constraints, costs and indicators are based on layers provided within the tools.
+These layers may not cover the AOI selected by the user, or may provide less accurate/up-to-date data than national datasets available.
+To allow users to improve the quality of the analysis, se.plan provides the possiblity of replacing these datasets by any layer available with GEE.

-Please see Usage section for more details on the customization process.
+(See the Usage section for more information on the customization process.)

 Output#